THE LA TIMES/9.22.15 |

 Currently, from what I heard last night, non-profits, government agencies, and advocates are working on:

-2. coordinated entry systems (linking and collaborating service providers so there are always options open for clients - something that I work on in violence prevention programming.
+1. resource allocation to address chronic homelessness (i.e. homelessness lasting over one year or four bouts of homelessness over three years)2. coordinated entry systems (linking and collaborating service providers so there are always options open for clients - something that I work on in violence prevention programming.

 3. innovative housing options: rapid rehousing, permanent housing development for youth similar to a dorm situation, rental subsidies, etc.